 - Pay attention to the corners of the room—it might be the case that they have just enough space for a desk.

 - Invest in alternative furniture that has double use or at least get something that packs away easily, so, if the need arises, you can pack up your workspace and delegate the are for something else.

-- Install organisational systems that you feel comfortable with—prioritize functionality over design.
-If you have a limited space, consider exchanging the usual cabinet drawers for pegboards.
+- Install organizational systems that you feel comfortable with—prioritize functionality over design.
+If you have limited space, consider exchanging the usual cabinet drawers for pegboards.